WICG/bundle-preloading/subresource-loading-server.md

 `Cache-Control: private` may be used to indicate that the response may be stored only by a browser's cache.
 This directive is intended as a hint to intermediate servers that they should not try to store many variants of the same bundle.

-`Cache-Control: private bundled` (note the new value) may be used to let bundling-aware intermediate servers understand that the data it is not private and may be cached, but probably with a bundling-specific strategy.
+`Cache-Control: private,bundled` (note the new directive) may be used to let bundling-aware intermediate servers understand that the data it is not private and may be cached, but probably with a bundling-specific strategy.

 <!-- Removed mentions of Bundle-Preload in the response.
 Add them again if there is a need for it. -->